THE END OF THE GOLDEN AGE

 Religious Dramas - Yes, there are religious dramas.
 I don't know any of them, as I'm completely uninterested in hearing them.

 Other genres have gone the way of silent film, rock music and magic lantern shows...

 Air dramas - Ann of the Airlanes, The Air Adventures of Jimmie Allen, Captain Midnight, Speed Gibson and the International Secret Police and Smilin' Jack wowed a juvenile populace still enthralled by flight and the adventures of spunky flying aces.

-Northerns - Challenge of the Yukon, Renfrew of the Royal Mounted, Blair of the Mounties and Men in Scarlet, which often had counterpoints in low budget films, amazingly, exploited the adventurous lives of Canadians.
+Northerns - Challenge of the Yukon, Renfrew of the Royal Mounted, Blair of the Mounties and Men in Scarlet, which often had counterpoints in low budget films, exploited the adventurous lives of Canadians.
 Most of the conventions are similar to those of Westerns, albeit tweeked slightly.
 In The Silver Eagle, for example, the titular heroic mountie is aided by his trusty sidekick, the French Canadian Joe Bideaux.
 To write an episode of Challenge of the Yukon (re-named Sgt.
 Preston of the Yukon in 1951) was said to require nothing more than taking a Lone Ranger script and adding snow.